Economy of Iran

-History
+History until 1979

 In 546 BC, Croesus of Lydia was defeated and captured by the Persians, who then adopted gold as the main metal for their coins.
 There are accounts in the biblical Book of Esther of dispatches being sent from Susa to provinces as far out as India and the Kingdom of Kush during the reign of Xerxes the Great (485–465 BC).
 By the time of Herodotus (c.
 475 BC), the Royal Road of the Persian Empire ran some 2,857 km from the city of Susa on the Karun (250 km east of the Tigris) to the port of Smyrna (modern İzmir in Turkey) on the Aegean Sea.

 Modern agriculture in Iran dates back to the 1850s when Amir Kabir undertook a number of changes to the traditional agricultural system.
 Such changes included importing modified seeds and signing collaboration contracts with other countries.
-Polyakov's Bank Esteqrazi was bought in 1898 by the Tzarist government of Russia, and later passed into the hands of the Iranian government by a contract in 1920.
+Polyakov's Bank Esteqrazi was bought in 1898 by the Tsarist government of Russia, and later passed into the hands of the Iranian government by a contract in 1920.
 The bank continued its activities under the name of Bank Iran until 1933 when incorporating the newly founded Keshavarzi Bank.

 The Imperial Bank of Persia was established in 1885, with offices in all major cities of Persia.
 Reza Shah Pahlavi (r.
 1925–41) improved the country's overall infrastructure, implemented educational reform, campaigned against foreign influence, reformed the legal system, and introduced modern industries.
 During this time, Iran experienced a period of social change, economic development, and relative political stability.

 Reza Shah Pahlavi, who abdicated in 1941, was succeeded by his son, Mohammad Reza Shah Pahlavi (r.
 1941–79).
-No fundamental change occurred in the economy of Iran during World War II (1939–45) and the years immediately following.
-However, between 1954 and 1960 a rapid increase in oil revenues and sustained foreign aid led to greater investment and fast-paced economic growth, primarily in the government sector.
-Subsequently, inflation increased, the value of the national currency (the rial) depreciated, and a foreign-trade deficit developed.
+No fundamental change occurred in the economy of Iran during World War II and the years immediately following.
+Between 1954 and 1960 a rapid increase in oil revenues and sustained foreign aid led to greater investment and fast-paced economic growth, primarily in the government sector.
+Subsequently, inflation increased, the value of the national currency, the rial, depreciated, and a foreign-trade deficit developed.
 Economic policies implemented to combat these problems led to declines in the rates of nominal economic growth and per capita income by 1961.